The before and after pictures below illustrate the dramatic but natural effects of a well placed chin implant.

 ImplanTech Silicone Chin Implant

-We commonly see out of town and international patients for cosmetic facial surgery including chin and neck liposuction procedures.
+We commonly see out-of-town and international patients for cosmetic facial surgery including chin and neck liposuction procedures.
 Generally they can come to Richmond the day before their surgery, have surgery the following day and return home the next.
-This patient is shown the morning after chin implant and neck liposuction.
+The patient shown here came in from NYC for several days for chin surgery.

 When is a patient not a candidate for a chin implant?